matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 | CAN\_TX()* | 150 | 198.0 | 1 |
 | decode()* | 25.2 | 154.1 | 1 |

-* The executing and initiation times for the decode and CAN_TX task are averaged across 36 iterations.
+*The executing and initiation times for the decode and CAN_TX task take the worst case scenario where there needs to be 36 messages placed into the queue to facilitate timing.
+This is the worst case scenario as the queue length is of size 36 and in practice should never occur.

 From the above table we can see that the priority assigned is the same for all 3 of the displayTask(), CAN\_TX\_TASK(), and decodeTask().
 The decision to do this was because it is important to ensure that display can be adequately handled to provide an essential user-interface, and this is equally important as CAN\_TX\_TASK() and decodeTask().
 CAN and decodeTask() are important too as we need to ensure that sound can be broadcasted to different speakers.
 We decided to base our analysis on the task with CAN_TX_TASK() as this is the one with longest deadline and hence means that other tasks will occur more than once at each iteration.
 It will also provide the largest CPU utilization and toughet deadline to meet theoretically. as they have equal initiation times and are all lowest priority tasks.